 Below are some of my favorite eco-friendly mats I like to use.

 When new to anything, taking a beginner’s Pilates class is your way to go.
 There are different names, some may be called Level 1 classes, Pilates Mat Intro, Pilates for beginners, and so forth.

-Bring a comfy mat, water, a towel to dry off and you are one move closer to getting in the starting position you’ll become familiar with in class.
+Bring a comfy mat, water, and a towel to dry off and you are one move closer to getting into the starting position you’ll become familiar with in class.

 If you’ve taken a class in the Tampa Bay area, please tell me some good classes you know of below.